What Are The Best Split Fins?

 So, How Do They Work?

-Traditional paddle fins moves you forward through the water by pushing water backwards.
+Traditional paddle fins move you forward through the water by pushing water backward.
 While kicking with these types of fins most of the water spills over the sides of the blade, making them somewhat unstable and inefficient.
-This also creates added drag, and requires more effort on your part to move forward.
+This also creates added drag and requires more effort on your part to move forward.

 However, split fins pretty much work on the same principle of a propeller.
-Water is forced through the split on the power stroke, which causes both sides of the blade to form into a foil shape.
-The foil shaped fins then creates lift, moving you forwards trough the water.
+Water is forced through the split on the power stroke, which causes both sides of the blade to form a foil shape.
+The foil shaped fins then create lift, moving you forwards through the water.

-They also greatly reduces drag because any water traveling over the surface is channel in and out of the split instead of over the sides of the fin.
-Overall drag and effort are reduces, which greatly increase the efficiently.
+They also greatly reduces drag because any water traveling over the surface is channeled in and out of the split instead of over the sides of the fin.
+Overall drag and effort are reduced, which greatly increase the efficiency.

 Below is a quick illustration of how split fins work.

 Photo Source: http://www.alertdiver.com/232#sthash.dZnUg5nS.dpuf

 How To Get The Most Out Of Your Split Fins